 1) Please note that on 30 November 2016, Eucomed AiSBL and EDMA members have decided to transfer the totality of their assets and liabilities to MedTech Europe and dissolve Eucomed and EDMA.
-Therefore any reference to EDMA and Eucomed have been deleted in the Code the associations, irrespective of size and name.
-Liability under competition laws may be strict and a Member may become liable for the infringement of such laws by other Members of an association group in which it participates.
-Accordingly, Members must make every effort to observe EU and national competition laws in all their interactions.
+Therefore any reference to EDMA and Eucomed have been deleted in the Code.